 1.1 This test method specifies a method to determine the boiling range distribution of hydrocarbons in stabilized crude oil up to and including n-nonane.
 A stabilized crude oil is defined as having a Reid Vapor Pressure equivalent to or less than 82.7 kPa.
 The results of this test method can be combined with those from Test Method and IP 545 to give a full boiling point distribution of a crude oil.
 See Test Method (IP 545) for merging of these results to give a full crude analysis.

 1.2 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are provided for information purposes only.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 UNSPSC Code 15101508(Crude oil)

 |Link to Active (This link will always route to the current Active version of the standard.)|